A project by Locals Seafood in partnership with North Carolina Sea Grant at NC State University and NC Catch.

 We are seeking volunteers from among Locals’ retail shoppers to participate in an informal discussion to share what convenient, easy-to-prep meals mean to them.
 These discussions will be about 90 minutes in duration.
 Attendees will receive a $20 Visa gift card in exchange for their time.

-If you would like to volunteer, please fill out this form by February 20, 2018.
+If you would like to volunteer, please fill out this form.
 We will randomly select volunteers from each of our sales districts – Raleigh, Chapel Hill/Durham, Cary/Morrisville.
 You will be notified by phone or email if selected.
 These discussions will be held at meeting locations near your local farmers market on a weekday in early March.

 Why we want to hear from you